 What’s behind this trend is the subject of debate – some argue government programmes, such as Medicare and Medicaid (both introduced in 1965), have relieved providers of pressure to keep insurance affordable.

 However, it’s likely that some factors driving up the cost of healthcare in the USA may be similar to those in other countries, including population ageing and an increase in chronic illness.
-Check out how much medical treatment can cost abroad.
+Check out eight main reasons healthcare costs are rising globally.

 At the same time, a shift towards high-deductible health plans (HDHPs) is increasing the out-of-pocket costs for Americans.
 Under such plans, families can be asked to pay for their first $14,000 of medical costs, so the impact may be greater even if their insurance package costs the same overall.

 Department of Health Policy and Management at Harvard Chan School

 Five factors that shape health insurance premiums for Americans

 Some Americans may pay significantly more or less for health cover due to factors such as:

 - State laws – these can dictate what health insurance must cover and affect competition.
 For instance, a 2017 Maine law instructs insurers to compensate customers who find a better deal on certain services.
 On the flipside, some states have certificate-of-need (CON) laws that may decrease competition

 - Your employer’s size – larger employers tend to have access to cheaper cover.
 Those who don’t have access through their employer will often pay more

 - Geography – health insurance can be cheaper in cities than in remote locations